 Chaga mushrooms are at risk of being over-harvested in the wild.
 But, truth be told, these mushrooms might often miss your first glance; they look a bit like burnt charcoal on the side of birch trees.
 Like other mushrooms, chaga is revered for its potential immune-modulating properties.

 Psilocybes aren’t your typical medicinal mushrooms.
-These beloved “magic mushrooms” cause psychoactivity, which may not (officially) heal the body physically or stimulate the immune system (though some anecdotal reports suggest otherwise), but may be valuable on psychological and spiritual levels.
+These beloved “magic mushrooms”—or shrooms—cause psychoactivity, which may not (officially) heal the body physically or stimulate the immune system (though some anecdotal reports suggest otherwise), but may be valuable on psychological and spiritual levels.
 In early clinical trials, psilocybin has successfully eased depression and anxiety in terminally-ill cancer patients after a single session.
 Now, researchers are looking into whether or not the psilocybe experience can have similar success in patients with clinical depression and alcohol dependence.

 Medicinal Mushroom Benefits